debetimi/hbx/business_analytics/mod4.md

 Take the residuals and plot them.
 The resulting distribution should be normally distributed with same variances, it should appear random.
 If there is a pattern amongst residuals that indicates that linear approximation might not be best fit.

+heteroskedasticity - when the residuals terms vary with one or more of the indepent variables.  when the is a correlation between error and a variable.

 ## 4.5 Performing Regression Analysis